urbien/urbini/README.md

 urbini
 ======
-Urbien is building a new network, network of apps.
+Urbini is a foundation for a new network, network of apps.
 Mobile apps.
 Mobile web apps.

 Appnet
 =======